NON-FICTION

 Short Fiction Review — May 2022 (online only)

-By TJ Price in Issue Four, May 2022
+by TJ Price in Issue Four, May 2022

 Thanks for checking out our column, the Short Fiction Review, here at Haven Spec!
 For me, there's always a shifting set of criteria when it comes to what constitutes a really great story.
 It could be that the characters are distinctly well-drawn and that I find the emotional stakes moving.
 It could be that the world-building is top-notch and integrated seamlessly into the text of the story, providing a rich and vibrant setting for a piece.
 It could be that the writing itself, on a sentence level, is so stunning that it makes my jaw drop.
 It could be a combination or something entirely different.
 I'm always on the lookout for something that does entirely new things with the conventions of prose.